-Leave the city lights and explore the county
+Leave the city lights and explore the country

 Pack your warmest attire and prepare for winter activities in the midst of the Icelandic winter.
 There is something magical about experiencing Icelandic winter outside of the city.
 Racing against the few hours of daylight, staying up to hunt for Northern Lights, walking in the freshly fallen snow and exploring the frozen sights.
-Look to join our Jökulsárlón Glacier Lagoon 2 Day tour to travel the entire south coast of Iceland or our two day and ice cave tour to venture into the depths of the glacier in a stunning ice cave.
+Look to join our Jökulsárlón Glacier Lagoon & Ice Cave 2 Day tour to travel the entire south coast and to venture into the depths of the glacier in a stunning ice cave.

 Explore Reykjanes with us on New Years Eve, home to the UNESCO Geopark to witness the geothermal and volcanic landscape in Iceland, finishing the day at the 5,200 year old LAVA Tunnel, all at Reykjavík’s doorstep.
 It’s a short tour and the perfect way to spend the last day of the year before going out to celebrate with fireworks in the evening.

-Get warm with us on our Golden Circle tour where we visit the warm geothermal waters of the Secret Lagoon and lunch amongst the plants in the greenhouse at Friðheimar Tomato Farm.
-The remainder of the day is spent visiting the snow covered sights within the golden circle as they’ve dressed in white for the season.
+Or get warm with us on our Golden Circle tour.
+On this tour we visit the warm geothermal waters of the Secret Lagoon and have lunch amongst the plants in the greenhouse at Friðheimar Tomato Farm.
+The remainder of the day is spent visiting the snow covered sights within the Golden Circle.

 New Year in Iceland is a great way to end your Christmas holiday.
-New Year’s eve is a major night in all of our calendar with a strict schedule for the day.
-The festivities start at 6 o’clock with a family dinner before visiting a bon fire, or brenna, to mingle and socialise.
-At 22:30 there is the long awaited Áramótaskaup or New Years Jest, an hour long comedy show in remembrance of the major events that happened in the year that just passed.
+New Year’s eve is a major night in all of our calendars, with a strict schedule for the day.
+The festivities start with a family dinner, before visiting a bon fire, or brenna, to mingle and socialise.
+At 10:30 pm there is the long awaited Áramótaskaup or New Years Jest.
+This is an hour long comedy show in remembrance of the major events that happened in the year that just passed.
 Over 90% of Icelanders watch the comedy show, with the streets completely empty and quiet.
 Even if you don’t understand the language this is still a visual treat with many comedy sketches taking a slap stick approach to the more serious headlines.

-It’s an old tradition in Iceland claiming that in order to start the new year right is with a clean slate, meaning you must burn away the old year.
-There’s no need to tell the locals about this tradition, as every year they blow up more than an astonishing 500 tonnes worth of fireworks each year!
+It’s an old tradition in Iceland claiming that, to start the new year right with a clean slate, you must burn away the old year.
+There’s no need to tell the locals about this tradition, as every year they blow up more than an astonishing 500 tonnes worth of fireworks!
 You can buy your own from the Icelandic Association for Search and Rescue teams who finance their operations by selling fireworks.
-With fireworks in hand and protective glasses on the nose, make your way to Hallgrímskirkja Church to count down into the new year.
+With fireworks in hand and protective glasses on the nose, make your way to Hallgrímskirkja Church or Tjörning (The Pond) to count down into the new year.

 Where to go for Christmas and New Years Eve dinner?

-If planning to go out for dinner in the city on Christmas Eve and New Years Eve make your reservations early as the places book out fast.
+If planning to go out for dinner in the city on Christmas Eve and New Years Eve make your reservations early, as the places book out fast.
 Most restaurants offer a special menu over the holidays with a delicious festive twist.
-Look into dining at Burro Tapas + Steak for a South American flare, Sumac Grill + Drinks for a taste of pristine seasonal Icelandic ingredients influenced by Moroccan and Lebanon spices, Matarkjallarinn highlights the most delicious Icelandic ingredients with a holiday twist, visit Nostra restaurant for a finer dining experience, and Geiri Smart Restaurant has its doors open during the entire holiday period as well.
+Look into dining at Sumac Grill + Drinks for a taste of pristine seasonal Icelandic ingredients influenced by Moroccan and Lebanon spices.
+Or check out Matarkjallarinn which highlights the most delicious Icelandic ingredients with a holiday twist just to name a couple.